Go Back TestMagic Forums > Admissions > PhD in Economics

 econsgirl:

-Yes, or if, say the letter of reference writer is from a famous international school (say) - IIT, IIM, IISC, ISI, Delhi School etc.
+Yes, or if, say the LOR writer is from a famous international school (say) - IIT, IIM, IISC, ISI, Delhi School etc.

 Also, there are many international students who write their own LORs simply because their professors are either: